Walter Blair (baseball)

 Walter Allen Blair (October 13, 1883 – August 20, 1948), nicknamed "Heavy", was an American catcher in Major League Baseball player born in Landrus, Pennsylvania who, after attending Bucknell University, played as a backup catcher for the New York Highlanders from 1907 through 1911.
 He later got his chance to play regularly when played for the Buffalo Buffeds/Blues of the Federal League during their only two seasons in 1914 and 1915.
 It was for this team that he did appear as manager for two games, a doubleheader played on June 4, 1915, his team won one and lost one.

 Following his playing career he served as a baseball coach at the University of Pittsburgh and Bucknell University.
 He was inducted into the Bucknell Hall of Fame in 1987.

-Walter died at the age of 64 in Lewisburg, Pennsylvania, and was buried at the Lewisburg City Cemetery.
+Blair died at the age of 64 in Lewisburg, Pennsylvania, and was buried at the Lewisburg City Cemetery.